palkan/logidze/README.md

 # Logidze

-Logidze provides tools for logging changes of your DB tables.
+Logidze provides tools for logging DB records changes.
 **This is not [audited](https://github.com/collectiveidea/audited) or [paper_trail](https://github.com/airblade/paper_trail) alternative!**

 Logidze allows you to create DB-level log (using triggers) and gives you an API to browse this log.
 Log is stored with the record itself in JSONB column.
 No additional tables required.
-Currently only PostgreSQL 9.5+ is supported.
+Currently, only PostgreSQL 9.5+ is supported.

 Other requirements:
 - Ruby ~>2.3;